 In the new version of the emblem, the vortex is placed inside a black parallelogram with a thin silver frame.
 The same geometric figure is the name of the basketball club, divided into two parts: “Portland” at the top and “Blazers” at the bottom.
 Font – italics with small sharp serifs.

 2004 – 2012

 In 2004, updates were made to improve the graphics rather than to change the design completely.
 The inscription was supplemented with the word “Trail,” positioning it directly above the “Blazers.”
 Also, the developers reduced the letters’ size, which allowed them to narrow the parallelogram vertically.

 2017 – Present

-The last update of the basketball team from Oregon occurred in 2017.
 The main changes were made in the picture, where the red lines were directed upwards and the white lines downwards.
 Besides, the designers have combined them under a single black contour line from both the top and the bottom.
 Also, they have made the word “Portland” in big black letters.
 The letters “P” and “T” were made with serifs – small lines at an angle of 45 degrees.
 As one of the Blazers players explains, this is a reference to the 45th parallel going north and passing through Salem, Oregon.
 The inscription “Trail Blazers” is located below the name of the city.

 The club’s modern logo contains a spinner already familiar to everyone.
 But it looks unusual: the left side consists of alternating red and black lines, and the right side consists of black and white.
 The strips have the same thickness over the entire length and are cut off at the ends, as was the case in 1991-2002.

 The meaning of the picture has not changed: it denotes the players of two teams who met in the same arena.
 Below the bottom is a two-line inscription “PORTLAND TRAILBLAZERS”, with the first word being much larger than the second and third.
 This technique allowed to focus on the name of the city.